Skip to main content

 DEC is providing trainings on Verification methods and operation and maintenance.
 See the list of trainings below.
 More information will be added as trainings are developed and become available.

-Training Target Audience Description When/Where
+Training Target Audience Description How to Access

-Tier 1: O&M of Clean Water Projects CWSP staff, current and potential verifiers, BWQC members, municipal staff, maintainers responsible for multiple sites, DEC technical program staff Roles and responsibilities in the O&M Program
+Part 1: O&M of Clean Water Projects CWSP staff, current and potential verifiers, BWQC members, municipal staff, maintainers responsible for multiple sites, DEC technical program staff

 Recorded: Request Training Link